AbhishekChauhan9036/Song-PlayList-App/README.md

 ## Project Structure

 - `app` directory: Contains the main source code for the app.
-  - `src` directory: Contains the Java/Kotlin source code organized in packages.
-  - `res` directory: Contains resources such as layouts, drawables, and values.
 - `database` directory: Contains the SQLite database schema and helper class.
 - `models` directory: Contains the data models for songs and playlists.
-- `repositories` directory: Contains the repository classes for data operations.
-- `viewmodels` directory: Contains the ViewModel classes for the app's screens.
-- `adapters` directory: Contains the RecyclerView adapters for displaying lists.
-- `utils` directory: Contains utility classes and helper methods.

 ## Contributing